naturally-intelligent/arcade-game-launcher/README.md

 trackball = false

 ```
-You will also need an executable, a capsule image (600x900 recommended), an optional background image,
+You will also need an executable, a capsule image (600x900 recommended), an optional background image, and any other optional stuff hinted at in this document.

 ## How to add setup the launcher with a list of games